Orientalism: In dance

-During the Romantic period of the 19th century, ballet developed a preoccupation with the exotic.
+During the Romantic period of the nineteenth century, ballet developed a preoccupation with the exotic.
 This exoticism ranged from ballets set in Scotland to those based on ethereal creatures.
 By the later part of the century, ballets were capturing the presumed essence of the mysterious East.
 These ballets often included sexual themes and tended to be based on assumptions of people rather than on concrete facts.
 Orientalism is apparent in numerous ballets.

 The Orient motivated several major ballets, which have survived since the late nineteenth and early twentieth centuries.
 Le Corsaire premiered in 1856 at the Paris Opera, with choreography by Joseph Mazilier.
 Marius Petipa re-choreographed the ballet for the Maryinsky Ballet in St. Petersburg, Russia in 1899.
 Its complex storyline, loosely based on Lord Byron's poem, takes place in Turkey and focuses on a love story between a pirate and a beautiful slave girl.
 Scenes include a bazaar where women are sold to men as slaves, and the Pasha's Palace, which features his harem of wives.
 In 1877, Marius Petipa choreographed La Bayadère, the love story of an Indian temple dancer and Indian warrior.
 This ballet was based on Kalidasa's play Sakuntala.
 La Bayadere used vaguely Indian costuming, and incorporated Indian inspired hand gestures into classical ballet.
 In addition, it included a 'Hindu Dance,' motivated by Kathak, an Indian dance form.
 Another ballet, Sheherazade, choreographed by Michel Fokine in 1910 to music by Nikolai Rimsky-Korsakov, is a story involving a shah's wife and her illicit relations with a Golden Slave, originally played by Vaslav Nijinsky.
 The ballet's controversial fixation on sex includes an orgy in an oriental harem.
 When the shah discovers the actions of his numerous wives and their lovers, he orders the deaths of those involved.
 Sheherazade was loosely based on folktales of questionable authenticity.